rpriam/stratifreg-code/README.md

 to visualize the change between intervals of outcomes.
 With a threshold equal to the median, the approach is illustrated for several real datasets in the presented experiments.
 It is applied with a medical dataset from the Covid-19 lockdown in spring 2020.

+Warning: this seems to retrieve some idea of the "spurious correlation" from Professor Karl Pearson, but with a different proof and problem because this seems never considered in practice.